Zero3/TimetableScheduler/README.md

 TimetableScheduler is a an individual study activity I did during my computer science master's degree.
 It solves the university timetabling problem at Faculty of Science at University of Southern Denmark using [integer programming](https://en.wikipedia.org/wiki/Integer_programming).
 This project is currently neither active nor maintained, but merely available here for its conceptual value and any curious eyes.

+Running TimetableScheduler requires the [Gurobi Optimizer](http://www.gurobi.com/) to be installed.

 Individual study activity description
 -----
 The university timetabling problem considers how to schedule university courses in such a way that various